-- Regional Managers are to ensure the above protocol meets with their respective Local Authorities approval. - Where bruising or marking on a Service User's body is being investigated under the Child / Adult Protection procedures, a GP's appointment should be made as soon as possible to ascertain if the bruising / marking is accidental / non accidental. - Known birth marks / skin disorders should be recorded in Service Users support plans so as not to confuse with possible protection concerns. - Where Service Users are prone to bruising it would be good practice to discuss this with their GP. - It is acknowledged that it may not always be possible to notice bruising / marking on a Service User if they are independent with personal care tasks.
+- Registered Managers are to ensure the above protocol meets with their respective Local Authorities approval. - Where bruising or marking on a Young Individuals body is being investigated under the Child / Adult Protection procedures, a GP's appointment should be made as soon as possible to ascertain if the bruising / marking is accidental / non accidental. - Known birth marks / skin disorders should be recorded in individuals support plans so as not to confuse with possible protection concerns. - Where individuals are prone to bruising it would be good practice to discuss this with their GP. - It is acknowledged that it may not always be possible to notice bruising / marking on an individual if they are independent with personal care tasks.
 This should feature as part of their safeguarding risk assessment which should be agreed and signed off by parents, guardians and care managers.